 Stress Awareness Month has been held every April since 1992 to increase public awareness about both the causes and cures for our modern stress epidemic.
 Despite this running for 20 years, according to the Mental Health Foundation, 74% of UK adults have felt so stressed at some point over the last year they felt overwhelmed or unable to cope.

 Millions of us around the UK are experiencing high levels of stress, damaging our health.
 Stress is one of the significant challenges in the Construction Industry, and the statistics are shocking.
 Every single working day, two construction workers take their own lives.
 Stress, depression or anxiety accounts for a fifth of all work-related illnesses in the industry.

 All of us in the construction industry could better reach out to each other when we’re feeling stressed.
 Help us raise awareness of Stress Awareness Month by simply being more open with your family, friends and colleagues regarding stress:

 • Be nice to those who are stressed and anxious.

-• Look after yourself – Take time out of your day to relax or do something that you enjoy.
+• Look after yourself – Take time out of your day to relax or do something you enjoy.
 Don’t forget to exercise and eat well, even when you feel too stressed.

 The most crucial thing you can do when you are stressed or anxious is to make sure you are continuing to look after yourself.
-Look after yourself, help us improve the mental health in the Construction Industry.
+Look after yourself, and help us improve mental health in the Construction Industry.